 The ROVI Group promotes permanent, constructive dialogue with its stakeholders as a key factor in developing its business strategy.

-described above, which not only allow the company to maintain and strengthen the relationship with its stakeholders, but are also used as a way to identify the issues most important to the latter in relation to the Company's activity.
+described above, which not only allow the company to maintain and strengthen the relationship with its most important to the latter in relation to the Company's activity.

 releases in 2023 with relevant information regarding: